junxit/us-congress-bills-116/metadata.md

 - 2020-12-14 — Introduced in Senate
 - 2020-12-14 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S7470-7471)
 - 2020-12-14 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S7470-7471; text: 12/15/2020 CR S7503-7504)
+- 2020-12-15 — Held at the desk.
+- 2020-12-15 — Message on Senate action sent to the House.
+- 2020-12-15 — Received in the House.
+- 2020-12-16 — Amendment (A001) offered by Ms. Bass.
+- 2020-12-16 — Amendment agreed to by House: On agreeing to the Bass amendment (A001) Agreed to without objection.
+- 2020-12-16 — Considered by unanimous consent. (consideration: CR H7216-7217)
+- 2020-12-16 — House amendment agreed to: On agreeing to the Bass amendment (A001) Agreed to without objection.
+- 2020-12-16 — House amendment offered
+- 2020-12-16 — House amendment offered/reported by: Amendment (A001) offered by Ms. Bass.
+- 2020-12-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-16 — Ms. Bass asked unanimous consent to take from the Speaker's table and consider.
+- 2020-12-16 — On agreeing to the Bass amendment (A001) Agreed to without objection.
+- 2020-12-16 — On agreeing to the resolution Agreed to without objection. (text: CR H7216-7217)
+- 2020-12-16 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H7216-7217)